alpha-netzilla/oop_by_c/README.md

 # OOP(object-oriented programming) by C language.
 A sample code for understanding how to realize OOP(object-oriented programming) by C language.

-Please see a main.c file.
-An override function using c is realized.
+Please see a "main.c" file as below.
+An override function using c is achieved.

     int main(void)
     {